Research supports the potential to replace some pharmaceuticals with cannabis.

-Modern-day medications have done much for human health, but they are not without controversy.
-It’s true we are living longer than ever before thanks, in part, to the achievements of modern medicine.
-Yet, there are serious detrimental side effects to most pharmaceuticals that keep patients looking for alternatives.
-These are the drugs that we may one day be replace with cannabis.
+Modern-day medications have done much to advance and protect human health, but these are not without controversy.
+It’s true we are living longer than ever before thanks, in large part, to the achievements of modern medicine.
+Yet, there are serious detrimental side effects to many pharmaceuticals that keep patients looking for alternatives.
+This is especially true for people needing medicinal support over the long term.
+So, these are the drugs that we may one day replace with cannabis.

-In a more recent study, covering the years between 2010 and 2015, researchers discovered, “In states with medical cannabis dispensaries, the researchers observed a 14.4 percent reduction in use of prescription opioids and nearly a 7 percent reduction in opiate prescriptions filled in states with home-cultivation-only medical cannabis laws.”
+Research from the University of Georgia (2018), it was found that, “In states with medical cannabis dispensaries, the researchers observed a 14.4 percent reduction in use of prescription opioids and nearly a 7 percent reduction in opiate prescriptions filled in states with home-cultivation-only medical cannabis laws.”

 There are conflicting reports about cannabis use for the treatment of ADHD.
 Some studies have identified a higher risk of cannabis dependency for people who have an attention disorder, while other studies and personal anecdotes indicate that people with ADHD tend to use cannabis to treat their symptoms (which is the real reason why a high majority of ADHD patients regularly consume cannabis).

 Cannabis may be a suitable alternative to Adderall.
 The latter works by blocking reuptake of dopamine.
 Dopamine is a feel good, calming, chemical that improves attention span in the brain.
 Cannabis works by increasing levels of dopamine.
 This means different mechanisms make the same result.